Goodwin College of Business

 A Journey Beyond Numbers

 At Benedictine University, we believe that accounting is more than just crunching numbers; it’s about unlocking the stories they tell and the opportunities they present.
-Embark on a transformative journey with us, where the fusion of “Transformation of the Heart and Mind” meets financial acumen.
+Through our Accounting program, embark on a transformative journey with us, where the fusion of “Transformation of the Heart and Mind” meets financial acumen.

 Accounting is the language of business, and it is essential for making sound financial decisions.
 But it is also more than that.
 Accounting can be used to tell the story of a business, to identify trends and opportunities, and to assess risk.
 At Benedictine University, we believe that the best accountants are those who have a deep understanding of both the technical aspects of accounting and the business world in which it operates.